sjahnn/PRANA/README.md

 ### Usage
 This repository contains clinical and expression data, saved as **combinedCOPD_RelatedGenesOnly.RDS**.
 Of note, this looks at 28 COPD-related genes that were highlighted in a recent genome-wide association study (Sakornsakolpat *et al.*, 2019).
-The full data is available from the Gene Expression Database with accession number [GSE158699](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE158699)(Wang *et al.*, 2021).
+The full data is available from the Gene Expression Database with accession number [GSE158699](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE158699) (Wang *et al.*, 2021).

 * **TotalConnectivity.R** is to calculate the total connectivity of each gene.
-* **EmpiricalBayes_Datta_2005.R** is to compute the adjusted p-values via empirical Bayes approach (Datta and Datta, 2005)
+* **EmpiricalBayes_Datta_2005.R** is to compute the adjusted p-values via empirical Bayes approach (Datta and Datta, 2005).
 * **PRANA_main.R** is the primary code to analyze the data.
 This will load the first two codes, so please download all three R codes to apply our method.
 The code is heavily annotated for ease of implementation.
 </br>